Hunting licences

 Which NSW game hunting licence is right for you?

-To determine which NSW game hunting licence is right for you, we usually ask you a few questions, as shown in the accordion below.
+To determine which NSW game hunting licence is right for you, we usually ask you a few questions.
+Expand each topic by clicking on a question.

 If you want to hunt game and feral animals on public land in NSW, you need to apply for a Restricted licence.
 Restricted licence holders must: